A walk with the deans and directors of the School of Business

 Dr. Walters hopes that the current faculty and students know how lucky they are to be at a highly respected, dynamic business school.
 They get to lead, innovate and inspire everyone at UW Bothell now and in the future.

 Along with his time at UW Bothell, Dr. Walters was also the dean of the College of Business at Cal Poly, San Luis Obispo and at the University of New Mexico’s School of Management in Albuquerque.
 He also served administrative roles at the University of California, Riverside, and the University of Washington in Seattle.

 Dr. Stanley Slater’s impact on the future School of Business was strong.
 He led the program through substantial changes during his time at UW Bothell.

-He was also the interim chancellor for UW Bothell from 1998-99, leading the university as it prepared to move from Canyon Park to the new campus east of downtown Bothell.
-He also served as the university’s Vice-Chancellor of Academic Affairs.
+He was also the interim chancellor for UW Bothell from 1998-99, leading the university as it prepared to move from Canyon Park to a new campus east of downtown Bothell.
+He also served as the university’s vice chancellor for Academic Affairs.